p2-inc/phasetwo-docs/docs/introduction/open-source.md

 ### What isn't there

 It is important to note that not all of Phase Two's extensions will be available as open source.
 The extensions that are considered "non-core" relate to functionality that is not essential in order to migrate to your own Keycloak deployment.
 This includes all changes to the underlying storage architecture that allows Phase Two to achieve larger scale than a standard Keycloak deployment.
-This also includes the user experience features targeted at IdP onboarding, such as the Admin Portal and Phase Two Connect on-prem wizards and dashboards.
+This also includes the user experience features targeted at IdP onboarding, such as the Phase Two Connect on-prem wizards and dashboards.

 Also, if you are currently a paying customer, either for the hosted version or Phase Two Connect, and there is an extension that is not yet open sourced, you can request early access.
 Please [contact us](mailto:support@phasetwo.io) for more information.